-Section 5.4 Step-by-step: How a Level 2 Appeal is done
+Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.4 Step-by-step: now a Level 2 Appear is done

 If we say no to your Level 1 Appeal, your case will automatically be sent on to the next level of the appeals process.
 During the Level 2 Appeal, the Independent Review Organization reviews our decision for your first appeal.
 This organization decides whether the decision we made should be changed.